magneticio/vamp2setup/README.md

 Vamp can also help you in that scenario.
 Go back to the edit screen, remove the policy and reset the weights to 50/50, then submit.

-Let's say for example you want to rerun the previous scenario, but checking the healthiness of the two versions before applying chnages.
+Let's say for example you want to rerun the previous scenario, but checking the healthiness of the two versions before applying changes.
 You can esaily achieve that by editing the Gateway as shown in the next image

 ![](images/screen14.png)